After years of practice, we finally come to the point of “Oohhh that’s how I was supposed to do it, why I didn’t know it before?”

 - you can also buy a black-and-white color wheel to learn color mixing

-- to learn what colors contrasting with each other
+- to learn what colors contrast with each other

 A color wheel is normally easy to find and purchase in every art shop or online.

-Acrylics are fast-drying, and when you squeeze more paint than you will use on the palette, it will dry and you won’t be able to reactivate it again.
+Acrylics are fast-drying unlike oil paints, and when you squeeze more paint than you will use on the palette, it will dry and you won’t be able to reactivate it again.

 You will learn with experience how much paint you need, meanwhile, use stay-wet palettes.

-You have more time to work with paint, you have less dried and ruined paint – save time and money!
+You have more time to work with paint, you have less ruined dried paint – save time and money!

 40 – Paint should be always clean